-In our North American retail segment, which includes 13 brick and mortar retail stores and our E-Commerce business in the United States, 2015 net sales were \$22 million.
+Our North American retail segment, which includes 13 brick and mortar retail stores and our E-Commerce business in the United States, had \$22 million of sales and \$2 million of operating earnings in 2016.
 Same store sales increased 1% for the year, resulting from growth in our E-Commerce business.
+We opened a new store in Sawgrass Mills Mall in Florida in 2016, and we will continue to review and close unprofitable stores.